hoseok-lee/digit-solver/README.md

 positional arguments:
-  n           number for digit-based arithematic combination t           target result for computation; if empty, distribution of solutions will be plotted as a histogram
+  n           number for digit-based arithematic combination t           target result for computation; if empty, plot distribution of solutions

 options:
   -h, --help  show this help message and exit